 - Students Preventing Violence in School, in a PowerPoint format, provides information tailored to students that students can access directly, teachers can use in the classroom, or school entities can otherwise adapt and incorporate into an interactive or multimedia presentation.

-PCCD will also offer free, comprehensive online training for K-12 Threat Assessment Teams in Pennsylvania beginning in April 2021.
-More information about these resources is available in the "Threat Assessment Training for Pennsylvania School Entities" section below.
+- Pennsylvania K-12 Threat Assessment Technical Assistance and Training Network, providing free, comprehensive online training modules for K-12 Threat Assessment Teams , regional in-person "train-the-trainer" events, and no-cost technical assistance supports for Pennsylvania school entities.
+(Note: More information about these resources is available in the "Threat Assessment Training for Pennsylvania School Entities" section below.)